abe-winter/abe-winter.github.io/_posts/2020-06-04-dictators-army.md

 Absent authority and good planning, people ship work through sacrificing their free time and risking their social standing.
 This is brave but not particularly effective from the org's perspective.

-## Bad how
+## Professional silence

 I thought a lot about [Hanlon's razor](https://en.wikipedia.org/wiki/Hanlon%27s_razor) as I was reading this book.
-The book deals with 'bad leaders', but 'incompetence' and 'malice' are both synonyms for 'bad'.
+The book deals with bad leaders, but 'incompetence' and 'malice' are both synonyms for 'bad'.
 Saddam fought his way to the top; I'm not sure I'd call him 'competent' or 'expert', but certainly talented in his chosen profession.

 He also kind of embraced evil.
 This sounds dark, right: